caotic123/PomPom-Language/README.md

 - Do not use the same tree in the parser and the intermediate representation
 - Have fun :)

-The normalizer is your preference, only for the sake of simplicity is preferred to be not lazy, finally, unification is also of your preference, you could copy from the old Agda unification algorithm (you only need unification of datatype indices, do not go for circle checking or absurd., for example.
+The normalizer is your preference, only for the sake of simplicity is preferred to be not lazy, finally, unification is also of your preference, you could copy from the old Agda unification algorithm (you only need unification of datatype indices, do not go for circle checking or absurd., for example).
 The subtyping rules of optional constructors are something that can be detailed more with formal rules, but for now, we don't have a formal specification of it (But it's very straightforward, so no worries).
 *If you have any questions please submit it*

+# Contribute
+- You can complete the proofs maintained on [libs/chalanges](libs/challenges.pom) and make your pull request
+- You can report bugs
+- You can do anything that you want to, also :)

 # Some other details
 - *if you want to see more about this kind of stuff, follow me on [twitter](https://twitter.com/TiagoCa82822459)*.